-In Primary our pupils study IB’s Primary Years Programme that has a broad and balanced curriculum.
-Pupils carry out projects in all subjects, allowing them to establish links in their learning and gain a deeper knowledge and a fuller understanding of the world we live in.
+In Early Years and Primary in Agora Sant Cugat International School, pupils study a broad and balanced curriculum and carry out units of inquiry in all subjects.
+This allows them to establish links in their learning and gain a deeper knowledge and a fuller understanding of the world we live in.

 Multilingualism typifies primary education at our school, where the working languages are English, Spanish and Catalan.
 Every subject has its own working language, and until 4th Primary, pupils also study Mandarin Chinese.
 In 5th Primary can choose a new second foreign language, French or German, or continue with Chinese through to 4th ESO.